jonshipman/lwr-demo/README.md

 ## Configuration

 The LWR server is configured in `lwr.config.json`, at the root of the project.
-This demo is setup with two routes (about and home "/") in a client-side routing configuration.
+This demo is setup with three routes (admin/dashboard, about, and home "/") in a client-side routing configuration.
 The client routes are configured vertically in each parent module's routes module.
 Include the routes module inside `router/context`.